-You may remember me mentioning before that I’m a fan of Karen Swan’s Christmas novels and that I have bought her summer releases too.
+I’m a fan of Karen Swan’s writing and I was intrigued by the blurb for The Paris Secret.
 I get totally swept up in the characters’ lives, not even a tiny part of the real world around me seeps through when I’m reading.
-Intrigued by the blurb of The Paris Secret I was excited to be approved by publishers Pan MacMillan via Netgalley.
 Did The Paris Secret live up to my expectations?

 Format: Kindle Edition

 File Size: 1016 KB

 Publisher: Pan; Main Market Ed. edition (14 July 2016)

 Not every door should be opened . . .

 Somewhere along the cobbled streets of Paris, an apartment lies thick with dust and secrets: full of priceless artworks hidden away for decades.

 High-flying fine art agent Flora from London, more comfortable with the tension of a million-pound auction than a cosy candlelit dinner for two, is called in to assess these suddenly discovered treasures.
 As an expert in her field, she must trace the history of each painting and discover who has concealed them for so long.

 Thrown in amongst the glamorous Vermeil family as they move between Paris and Antibes, Flora begins to discover that things aren’t all that they seem, while back at home her own family is recoiling from a seismic shock.
 The terse and brooding Xavier Vermeil seems intent on forcing Flora out of his family’s affairs – but just what is he hiding?

 I was hooked from the very beginning with a prologue that left me with plenty of questions …